You'll lead, manage and take overall responsibility for the delivery of high-quality social care in their local authority.

 - move into research and teaching

-The new directors programme can help new directors of children’s services develop their leadership, management and technical skills.
+The New Director's Programme can help new directors of children’s services develop their leadership, management and technical skills.

 Career opportunities